 Maiden Lane Medical Gynecologists located in New York, NY

-As a team of leading gynecologists in the greater New York City area, Maiden Lane Medical offers women the most advanced treatments for uterine fibroids so they can find relief from symptoms of pain and irregular bleeding and reduce their chances for pregnancy complications.
+You might have symptomatic fibroids if you have pelvic pain, low back pain, or heavy periods.
+At Maiden Lane Medical Gynecologists located in Midtown, New York, NY, our leading gynecologists offer the most advanced treatments for uterine fibroids so you can get relief from pain and irregular bleeding and reduce their chances for pregnancy complications.

 What are fibroids?